Easy2Boot/SampleMenus/README.md

 Additional tutorials can be found at http://www.rmprepusb.com

-This repository maintains the basic file system used by Easy2Boot.
+This repository maintains the basic file system structure used by Easy2Boot.

+All contributions should be added to "docs/Sample mnu files".
+All other files are for reference only.